-I was born in 1967 to Joseph B. and Betty Ann (Angelone) Padulo in Rochester, where we lived on McNaughton St. along with my sister Joanne (Larry) Thomas.
-I attended Most Precious Blood School from grades 1-8, graduating in 1981.
-I graduated from Aquinas Institute in 1985 and went to SUNY Canton College in Canton, NY.
+My parents, Joseph B. and Betty Ann (Angelone) Padulo raised my sister, Joanne (Larry) Thomas and I in Rochester, where we lived on McNaughton Street.
+I was born in 1967 and eventually attended Most Precious Blood School, completing grades 1-8.
+I attended Aquinas Institute and graduated in 1985.
+From there I went to SUNY Canton College in Canton, NY.

-Having been friends with the Perotto family since the 3rd grade, I would often spend time at the funeral home and as I grew older I would help out there, usually driving the limousine for funerals or helping out at calling hours.
-In 1992 I started working full time and decided to further my education and obtain my Funeral Director's license.
-I graduated from Simmons Institute of Funeral Service in Syracuse with an Associates Degree in January of 1994 and became a Licensed Funeral Director in 1995.
+Having been friends with the Perotto family since the 3rd grade, I often spent time around the funeral home.
+As I grew older I helped out there, usually driving the limousine for funerals or helping out at calling hours.
+In 1992 I started working there full time and eventually decided to further my education and obtain my Funeral Director's license.
+I graduated from Simmons Institute of Funeral Service in Syracuse with an associate's degree in January of 1994, becoming a Licensed Funeral Director in 1995.

-I have been a Greece resident since 1988 and in 1994 I married Ellen Schmidt, who is a lifelong Greece resident and a teacher's assistant at Greece Arcadia High School.
-We have two beautiful daughters together, Hannah who graduated from Greece Odyssey and attends Elmira College and Sarah, who attends Greece Odyssey.
+I have been a Greece resident since 1988.
+In 1994 I married Ellen Schmidt, who is also a life-long Greece resident and a Teacher's Assistant at Greece Arcadia High School.
+We have two beautiful daughters, Hannah who graduated from Greece Odyssey and now attends Elmira College and Sarah, who attends Greece Odyssey High School.
 We are parishioners at Our Mother of Sorrows Church.
 In our spare time we enjoy watching basketball and softball games, going out to dinner with friends, spending time with our neighbors, and families, and enjoying our swimming pool.

 I feel very fulfilled being a funeral director.
-To have the opportunity to guide people through the toughest time of their lives is a great privilege.
-It is very rewarding to have people really appreciate all that you do for them and over the years I have met many people who have become my friends.
-It really is a great honor to be there for families in the community.
+To have the opportunity to guide and lend support to families through the toughest time of their lives is a great privilege.
+It is rewarding to have people appreciate all that you do for them over the years.
+I am fortunate to call many of them my friends.
+It truly is an honor to help the families in this community.

 Joseph Bianchi, Funeral Director

-I married Cathie Gunther in 1981.
-We have three beautiful daughters; Amy, Megan, and Joanna, and our trusted four-legged friend, Sweet-Pea.
+In 1981 I married Cathie Gunther.
+We are blessed with three beautiful daughters; Amy, Megan, and Joanna.
+Our extended family includes trusted, four-legged friend, Sweet-Pea.

-I am a 1976 graduate of Cardinal Mooney High School.
-I began my employment with Eastman Kodak Company in 1978.
-In 1991 I received an Associate's degree in Computer Science from Empire State College.
+In 1976 I graduated from Cardinal Mooney High School.
+A couple of years later I began working at Eastman Kodak Company.
+During this time I also received an associate's degree in Computer Science from Empire State College.
 In 2001 I joined Bartolomeo & Perotto Funeral Home, Inc. on a part-time basis thanks to my friend, Bill Padulo.
-My primary duties were to assist during visiting hours and help in the morning with the staffing of funerals.
-It was during this time the Perottos pointed out to me a potential path for a career change within this profession, so I enrolled in Simmons Institute of Mortuary Science.
-I retired from Eastman Kodak Company in 2003.
-In 2004 I obtained an Associate's degree in Mortuary Science from Simmons Institute.
-In 2004 I joined the Bartolomeo & Perotto staff full time.
-In 2005, I received my Funeral Director's License and have been a proud member of the Bartolomeo & Perotto and Walker Brothers staff since.
+I began assisting during visitations and also helped with organizing staffing for funerals.
+In time, the Perottos suggested a potential career change within the funeral care profession.
+This made sense to me and I felt committed to continuing in funeral services, so the next step was enrolling in Simmons Institute of Mortuary Science.
+I retired from Eastman Kodak Company in 2003 and within the next year obtained an associate's degree in Mortuary Science.
+Shortly thereafter, I joined the Bartolomeo & Perotto staff full time.
+I received my Funeral Director's License in 2005 and have been a proud member of the Bartolomeo & Perotto and Walker Brothers staff since.

 Meghan Hagenbach Schmitt, Funeral Director

 I am a native of Rochester and graduated from Brighton High School in 2003.
-From there, I attended Niagara University where I achieved a bachelor's degree in Liberal Arts.
-After working in various fields I decided it was time to pursue my long time passion of funeral service.
+From there, I attended Niagara University gaining a bachelor's degree in Liberal Arts.
+After working in various fields I decided it was time to pursue my long-time passion in funeral service.
 I recently graduated from Worsham College of Mortuary Science in Wheeling, IL.